Welcome to TUHSD's Summer Bridge Program

 What is Summer Bridge?

 Summer Bridge is a free summer program targeting 8th-grade students.
-The program brings Tempe Union, Tempe Elementary, and Kyrene District teachers together to provide a highly engaging mathematics experience to help more students find success with the mathematics foundations preparing them to achieve proficiency in Algebra 1 by 9th grade.
+The program brings Tempe Union, Tempe Elementary, and Kyrene District teachers together in a team teaching model to provide a highly engaging mathematics experience to help more students find success with the mathematics foundations preparing them to achieve proficiency in Algebra 1 by 9th-grade.

 - Bridge mathematics gaps in preparation for Algebra in grade 9

 - Increase foundational mathematics understanding

 - Develop confidence with mathematics and problem solving

 - Get to experience the high school setting in advance of starting high school